shindavid/AlphaZeroArcade/docs/Nash-ISMCTS.md

 _Counterfactual Regret Minimization_, or CFR ([Zinkevich et al, 2007](https://poker.cs.ualberta.ca/publications/NIPS07-cfr.pdf)),
 is a foundational technique in incomplete information games.
 At a high-level, this technique works by representing a policy $\pi$ as a look-up table mapping every possible information set in the game to a probability distribution over actions.
-This table is approximately of size $p\cdot h \cdot b$, where:
+This table is of size $O(phb)$, where:

 * $p$ is the number of public states of the game
 * $h$ is the number of hidden states of the game